110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 Watch out for parallax

 110 cameras (except SLR models) have a separate viewfinder.
-For close subjects (<1m), the framing in the viewfinder doesn’t match the film.
-Solution: aim 10–20% higher than what you see.
+For close subjects (<1m) the framing in the viewfinder is not identical to what’s on the film.
+Solution: Aim 10–20% higher than what you see.

 1. Underexposure — The #1 mistake.
-Always use more light than you think
+Always more light than you think

-4. Loading in bright light — Even a quick peek causes light leaks
+4. Loading in Bright Light — Even “just a quick look” causes light leaks

-5. Wrong transport — For the Pentax: lever twice, not once
+5. Wrong Transport — With the Pentax: Lever twice, not once

-6. Too high expectations — 110 is not 35mm.
-The grain and softness are part of its charm
+6. Too High Expectations — 110 is not 35mm.
+The grain and softness are part of the charm

-DIY modified Kaiser spool for 16mm/110 film — Bob Janes on 35mmc
+DIY modified Kaiser Reel for 16mm/110 Film — Bob Janes on 35mmc

-Developing 110 film works just like 35mm — you just need a spool that holds 16mm.
+Developing 110 film works just like 35mm — you just need a reel that holds 16mm.

 Labs that accept 110 film: